 About Me

-“I know in my bones we can meet death -
+I know in my bones we can meet death -

-before, during & after … differently.”
+before, during & after … differently.

-In 2020 I stepped into Zentih Virago’s Death Walker training and again my life trajectory shifted, seemingly further out of the mainstream.
-I realised death was schooling me in life and the preciousness of living, not punishing me.
-A death curiosity was activated and I went on to study more ways to support our dying with Denise Love and Barbara Ferguson.
+In 2020 I stepped in to Zentih Virago’sDeath Walker and Ceremony Masterclass training.
+Again, my life trajectory shifted, seemingly further out of the mainstream.
+I realised death was schooling me in life.
+I was not being punished, I was being initiated.
+A death curiosity was activated, and I went on to study more ways to support our dying with Denise Love and Barbara Ferguson.
+A few of my informal teachers work can be found on my resources page.

 I learned I didn’t like the funeral industry but realised I didn’t really KNOW the funeral industry.
 I threw my hat in the ring for a job as funeral conductor and behind the scenes I went.
 From here I seemingly naturally ended up in the Mortuary.
-There I realised my skills and strengths are best shared with the living although I will never ever ever forget the people I met there.
+I soon realised my skills and strengths are best shared with the living, although I will never ever forget the people I met there.
 Everyone I cared for, was someone’s person.
 After death care has the potential to be profound and when well supported, I suspect can play a role in harm minimisation as folks integrate the vast complexity of loss we all get to experience.

 Whilst volunteering in Hospice and frequenting facilities to transfer people to their final destination, I saw how death AND grief illiteracy is actually systemic.
 Death is political and end of life planning is a privilege not afforded to everyone.
 Dying with dignity is a basic human right and I support the voluntary assisted dying movement.
 I also advocate for end of life planning to be done whilst alive and well, wherever possible.